Sigue Sigue Sputnik: Commercial success (1984–1989)

 Interest in the band increased sharply in 1984 after James was interviewed by the NME, with several record companies sending representatives to their next performance at the Electric Cinema in London, and they were invited to perform on The Tube.
-The band were signed by EMI, with the band themselves claiming in the press that they had signed for £4 million, though in fact revealed to be £350,000.
+The band were signed by EMI, with the band themselves claiming in the press that they had signed for £4 million, though in fact revealed to be £350,000 (a record signing of an unknown band at that time).
 James wanted the band to be produced by David Bowie or Prince, with the latter rejecting the offer because the band's material was "too violent."
 Also shortlisted were John Carpenter and Giorgio Moroder because of their soundtrack work.
+Ultimately, Giorgio Moroder was chosen.
 The band's first single, the Moroder-produced "Love Missile F1-11", was released in February 1986, and reached number 3 in the UK Singles Chart, number 2 in South Africa and was a major hit in several countries in Europe and Asia.
 Its popularity was boosted by its inclusion in the John Hughes film Ferris Bueller's Day Off.
 The samples used in the single had not received copyright clearance, and were replaced in the US version, a move that James says "killed the record" in America.